 Let's look at problems involving polynomials with integer coefficients, which we simply call polynomials.
-An input to such a problem might be $5x^2 - 2$ or $x^2 + 1$.
-A value of x that makes $5x^2 - 2 = 0$ is called a zero of polynomial $5x^2 - 2$.
+An input to such a problem might be $5x^2 - 2$ or $x^2 + 1$ .
+A value of x that makes $5x^2 - 2 = 0$ is called a zero of polynomial $5x^2 - 2$ .

-Definition 8.12.
-The real-zero problem takes a polynomial p of variable x as input and asks whether there is a zero of p that belongs to \mathcal{R} , the set of real numbers.
+Definition 9.23.
+The real-zero problem takes a polynomial p of variable x as input and asks whether there is a zero of p that belongs to $\mathcal{R}$ , the set of real numbers.

-For example, polynomial $x^5 - 2x^3 - 16$ has value 0 when x = 2, so it is a yes-input to the real-zero problem.
+For example, polynomial $x^5 - 2x^3 - 16$ has value 0 when x = 2, so it is a yesinput to the real-zero problem.
 Polynomial $4x^2 - 4x + 1$ is also a yes-input, since it has value 0 for x = 1/2.

-8.6.1 Quadratic single-variable polymomials
+9.6.1 Quadratic Single-Variable Polymomials

-A naive person's first thought might be that the zero problem is not computable since an algorithm would have to try every possible number.
+A naive first thought might be that the real-zero problem is not computable since an algorithm would have to try every possible number.
 But it should be clear that the zero problem is computable for quadratic polynomials.
-The quadratic formula tells you that equation $ax^2 + bx + c = 0$ has a real-valued solution if and only if $b^2 - 4ac \ge 0$.
+The quadratic formula tells you that equation $ax^2 + bx + c = 0$ has a real-valued solution if and only if $b^2 - 4ac \ge 0$ .

-8.6.2 Arbitrary degree single-variable polymomials
+9.6.2 Arbitrary Degree Single-Variable Polymomials

-What if polynomials in x are allowed to have any degree?
+What if polynomials of x are allowed to have any degree?
 There are formulas for polynomials of degrees up to 4, but there is no formula for polynomials of degree 5 or higher.
 (The lack of a formula for degree 5 polynomials is one of the celebrated mathematical results of the nineteenth century.)
 But we don't need a formula, only an algorithm.

 There are algorithms for finding zeros of polymonials of arbitrarily high degree.
 The details are beyond the scope of this class, but you can get a rough idea of how such an algorithm can work.
 The coefficient with largest absolute value and the polynomial's degree allow you to compute upper and lower bounds on potential zeros.
-Outside that range, the polynomial is heading toward ∞ or $-\infty$.
+Outside that range, the polynomial is heading toward $\infty$ or $-\infty$ .
 An algorithm can cut that range up into small pieces and look for an interval where the polynomial changes sign.
-The polynomial must cross the x-access somewhere in that interval.
+The polynomial must cross the x-axis somewhere in that interval.

-Although we have not proved it here, the real-zero problem is solveable for arbitrary polynomials of a single variable.
+Although we have not proved it here, the real-zero problem is solvable for arbitrary polynomials of a single variable.

-8.6.3 Multivariate polynomials
+9.6.3 Multivariate polynomials

-A multivariate polynomial, such as $xy - y^2 + 9z$, can have any number of different variables.
+A multivariate polynomial, such as $xy - y^2 + 9z$ , can have any number of different variables; it is an expression made using variables, integer constants and only operations of addition, subtraction and multiplication.

 A single-variable polynomial of degree k can have no more than k different zeros.
 But a multivariate polynomial can have infinitely many zeros.
 Look at equation x - y = 0.
 Obviously, any pair of values (x, y) is a zero if x = y.

-The algorithm is very involved, but it turns out that the real-zero problem is computable for arbitrary multivariable polynomials.
+Although the algorithm is very involved, and well beyond the scope of this class, it turns out that the real-zero problem is computable for arbitrary multivariable polynomials.

+prev

-prev next
+next